Feasibility-aware Learning of Robust Temporal Logic Controllers using BarrierNet: CASE STUDIES

 For comparison, we include our previous work \cite{liu2023learning}, where the multipliers $p_{i,j}$ remain constant within each rollout; we call this controller BN-FixedP.
 Another benchmark is \cite{liu2023safe}, in which a neural network controller without BarrierNet—i.e., a standard Fully Connected Neural Network (FCNet)—is trained to satisfy an STL task.
 This is equivalent to directly using the reference control $\mathbf F$.
 We refer to this controller as FCNet.
 To ensure a fair comparison, we assume that the system dynamics are known for \cite{liu2023safe}, and we use the same objective function, optimizer, and neural network architectures; that is, BN-FixedP and FCNet share the same architecture as $\mathbf F(\mathbf x, \bm\theta_f)$.

 The training curves for all learning-based methods are shown in Fig.~\ref{fig:curves}.
 In addition, we apply the method in \cite{lindemann2018control} (extended to the HOCBF setting) without learning: we construct HOCBFs with fixed hyperparameters and solve the QP \eqref{eq:barriernet} with $\mathbf F = \mathbf 0$.
 The hyperparameters are randomly chosen but satisfy all constraints \eqref{eq:f}, \eqref{eq:g}, and \eqref{eq:add_cons}.
 We refer to this baseline as HOCBF.
-The resulting average objective values and robustness over 10 random initial conditions are shown in Fig.~\ref{fig:curves}, where the HOCBF baseline is illustrated by pink dashed lines.
+The resulting average objective values and robustness (evaluated only for the original task $\varphi$ and the control-bound specification $\varphi^{\mathcal U}$) over 10 random initial conditions are shown in Fig.~\ref{fig:curves}, where the HOCBF baseline is illustrated by pink dashed lines.
 Representative trajectories obtained by the five approaches under 10 random initial conditions are shown in Fig.~\ref{fig:traj}.
 The inputs over time for the five methods are shown in Fig.~\ref{fig:inputs}.
 We select the second task, $F_{[2,5]}Reg_2$ ($j=2$), and the fourth task, $G_{[0,5]}(\neg Obs_4)$ ($j=4$), to illustrate the corresponding $p_{i,j}$ values ($i=1,2$) for the five methods in Fig. \ref{fig:multipliers}.